gavinnn101/fishing_assistant/README.md

 * Security:
 * * Interception Driver 🟢 - The security largely comes from using the interception driver that scans for your real keyboard/mouse and fakes the input from there instead of virtual inputs that most bots use and are typically detected.
+* * Randomized Bobber Click Location 🟠 - Click a random spot on the bobber to avoid pattern detection.
 * * Code Obfuscation 🔴 - The code will by dynamically changed before each run to hopefully help against any signature checks
 * * Breaks 🔴 - You will be able to set up break schedules for your bots so that they will log out after (ex: 30-45 minutes) for (ex: 5-15 minutes) and then after playing for 2 hours, break for 1 hour, etc. In my experience, playtime hasn't seemed to make much of a difference in bans for me but I do plan to implement it just incase.
 * * AI Generated Conversations 🔴 - I have access to OpenAI's GPT-3 which is an AI that can generate conversations/responses based on input.
 With this project largely being about running many(2+) bots at once, I plan to implement a feature where your bots will randomly have fake AI generated, WoW related(and other) conversations in guild chat or whispers to look less bot like.